Amrita Vishwa Vidyapeetham Allied & Life Science 2025

 Rs.
 1.45 Lakhs | |

-In conclusion, BSc Life Science provides a comprehensive foundation in the study of living organisms and their environments.
+BSc Life Science provides a comprehensive foundation in the study of living organisms and their environments.
 Through a combination of theoretical knowledge and practical skills, students gain a deep understanding of biological concepts and processes.
-Graduates are well-equipped to pursue diverse career paths in fields such as healthcare, biotechnology, environmental conservation, and scientific research.

-Yes, many colleges consider the test results of CUET UG for admission into BSc Life Science.
+Yes, many colleges consider the test results of CUET UG for admission to the BSc Life Science course.

 Research Assistant, Laboratory Technician, Biotechnologist, and Environmental Scientist are some job profiles one can pursue after a BSc in Life Science.